What is Open Source Software definition, is it free?

 You can download it from the following sources:

 In the website https://sourceforge.net/ you can find the best open source software and download it.
-The software have these filters:
+It have these filters:

 Licenses type: open source, public domain, creative commons atribution,..